CSRG-Group/dcs-notes.github.io/_CS139/PHP.md

 Post requests are `$_POST` get requests are `$_GET`

-# PHP from another file
+# PHP From Another File
 Php can insert the contents of another file

 `require <script.php>`, script stops if file can't be found